LinkedIn Statistics 2026: Reach, Demographics & B2B Benchmarks

 What is LinkedIn’s Social Selling Index (SSI) and why does it matter?

-The SSI measures social selling effectiveness across branding, engagement, and relationship-building.
-Sellers with higher SSI scores generate 45% more opportunities and are 51% more likely to reach targets, making it a critical KPI for B2B teams in 2026.
+The SSI scores a person 0–100 across four pillars: professional brand, finding the right people, engaging with insights, and building relationships.
+It matters because higher scores correlate with results — reps with a strong SSI generate about 45% more opportunities and are 51% more likely to hit quota — making it a practical coaching KPI for B2B teams in 2026.

 How effective is LinkedIn for B2B lead generation compared to other channels?

-LinkedIn remains the top B2B lead source, responsible for about 80% of all social media leads.
-Its average 2.74% visitor-to-lead conversion rate (20) is 3–4× higher than Facebook or X, ensuring it remains the dominant B2B marketing platform in 2026.
+LinkedIn is the top B2B social lead source, responsible for about 80% of all social media B2B leads.
+Its 2.74% visitor-to-lead conversion rate is roughly 3–4× higher than Facebook (0.77%) or X (0.69%), and its cost per lead runs about 28% lower than Google Ads — which is why it remains the dominant B2B platform in 2026.

 What content works best on LinkedIn to drive engagement?